Six Figure Moms

 Just look at that!

-Now, pop it in the fridge for 4 hours.
+Now, pop it in the fridge for at least 4 hours.

 how to make a strawberry refrigerator cake